amazon-braket/amazon-braket-sdk-python/doc/genai_cheat_sheet.md

 Create an circuit with arbitrary number of qubits.
 Note that number of qubits is not passed as an argument to the circuit constructor:

 `circuit = Circuit()`

+Please DO NOT pass number of qubits to the `Circuit()` constructor.

 Add X gate to circuit at qubit 0: